lizaodawn/IMMARKUS-wiki-clone/05-Annotating-Images.md

 # Adding Entities and Properties to Image Selections

 After you have drawn a shape, you can also add or create entities and properties by following the steps below:
-* For creating entities and properties in the Data Model mode, see [Data Model Mode](https://github.com/rsimon/immarkus/wiki/04-Designing-a-Data-Model).

 1. Decide which part of the image you would like to tag and [draw a shape](https://github.com/rsimon/immarkus/wiki/05-Annotating-Images#drawing-annotations).
 Once you have drawn a shape, you will see the Add Tag and Add Note buttons in the panel on the right.
 Select **Add Tag** and a popup window appears.

 2. Click **Create New Entity Class**.
-* If you have already created your data model, the existing entities will appear as shown in **Figure 16**.
+* If you have already created a data model, the existing entities will appear along with any other entities you created before as shown in **Figure 16**.
+You can reuse these entities and their properties to annotate the image selection.

+* For creating entities and properties in the Data Model mode, see [Data Model Mode](https://github.com/rsimon/immarkus/wiki/04-Designing-a-Data-Model).

 <img width="583" alt="Screenshot 2024-03-04 at 18 42 22" src="https://github.com/rsimon/immarkus/assets/160752064/7631a25d-2913-4ff4-9c33-972056b20d5c">